kubeflow/pipelines/components/gcp/bigquery/query/to_gcs/README.md

 This Kubeflow Pipeline component is used to:
 *   Submit a query to BigQuery.
     *   The query results are persisted in a dataset table in BigQuery.
-    *   An extract job is created in BigQuery to extract the data from the dataset table and output it to a Cloud Storage bucket as CSV files.
+    *   The data is extracted localy and stored as a csv file.

     Use the code below as an example of how to run your BigQuery job.